dmedora/fa16-proj1/answers.md

 Update: I passed in trainer_path, after figuring out how rake routes works..
 This needed the trainer id of the pokemon the user is damaging as an argument, to know which trainer's profile to display.

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.
 It refers to the application.html.erb file, which renders 'layouts/messages' at the end, which has a partial _messages.html.erb.
 This takes the error message, and runs. to_sentence on it, presenting it in a human readable form.
+This also flashes the error on the page that you are redirected to.

 # Give us feedback on the project and decal below!
 I feel like I do not get enough practise with what was done in lecture in the homeworks, and that soemtimes I don't really know why I'm doing certain things.
 Project was interesting and fun.